Are All ATV Tires Directional? How to Tell?

 These markings come in various styles.
 Here are some of the more common:

-• The word “ROTATION” next to what looks like a slope to a point.
+• The word “ROTATION” is next to what looks like a slope to a point.
 The point is the direction the tire should turn when driving forward.

-• The word “TRACTION” next to an arrow.
+• The word “TRACTION” is next to an arrow.
 The arrow points in the direction the tire should turn when driving forward.

 • A stand-alone arrow symbol.
 The arrow points in the direction the tire should turn when driving forward.

-Look for a V-like tread pattern
+Look for a V-Shaped Tread Pattern

 The treads on directional ATV tires often form a “V”-like pattern, some more prominent than others.